dfad1ripe/df_devops_task4/README.md

   * To install Windows 2012r2 with updates, run `packer build windows_2012_r2_updated.json`

 The build without updates takes 15-30 min on average workstation.
-With updates, prepare to wait for 1-3 hours.
+With updates, prepare to wait for a hour or more.

 Once the build completes, you will a file with .box extension in the current directory, this is vagrant box for the OS of your choice.